ursaciuc-adrian/benchmarks/Multithreading/README.md

 #### ActionBlock
 [https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.actionblock-1?view=netcore-3.1](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.actionblock-1?view=netcore-3.1)
-- can recive only one parameter (workaround: make a wrapper class for the inputs)
+- can receive only one parameter (workaround: make a wrapper class for the inputs)
 - no value returned

 ####  TransformBlock
 [https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/how-to-perform-action-when-a-dataflow-block-receives-data](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/how-to-perform-action-when-a-dataflow-block-receives-data)
-- can recive more than one input
+- can receive more than one input
 - has a return value
 - can continue with another function after completion

 # Notes
-Using threading on simple function might make the execution slower becouse of all the threading logic involved in the back.
+Using multi-threading on a simple function might make the execution slower because of all the threading logic involved in the back.

 ![results.png](results.png "Results")